 I think the SWP can go one of two ways.
 It can continue to let gender ideology eat away at its politics and traditions, and leave Britain’s new flourishing women’s movement to feminists guided by patriarchy theory, and to other Marxist groups, mainly from the Communist Party tradition.
-Or it can oppose the sexism of gender identity theory and the erosion of women’s rights that flows from it, and at the same support the right of trans people to live according to the cultural conventions of the opposite sex, and defend them against the real bigots on the right, who think sex-stereotypical behaviour emerges naturally from our biology of birth.
+Or it can oppose the sexism of gender identity theory and the erosion of women’s rights that flows from it, and at the same time support the right of trans people to live according to the cultural conventions of the opposite sex, and defend them against the real bigots on the right, who think sex-stereotypical behaviour emerges naturally from our biology of birth.
 This would mean giving unconditional but critical support: defending trans people as an oppressed group without endorsing anti-woman ideas and demands that currently dominate trans thinking.
 I think that is the real basis for unity between women and trans people, and the way forward for the left.

 In Britain a high-profile court ruling has just made it harder to speak out against the sexism of gender ideology.